 DivX player is another robust HEVC video file player.
-It is an award winning software that offers HEVC playback.
+It is award-winning software that offers HEVC playback.
 It offers high-quality playback of movies, TV shows.
-It supports almost all the popular formats like AVI, DIVX, MKV, MP4 and more.
-By using its DivX Media Server one can stream music, video and photos to any DLNA-compatible device at home like PS3, XBOX, or Samsung Galaxy line of product.
-With the Stream To feature in player user can also control which device they can stream their videos to.
+It supports almost all popular formats like AVI, DIVX, MKV, MP4, and more.
+By using its DivX Media Server, one can stream music, video, and photos to any DLNA-compatible device at home like PS3, XBOX, or Samsung Galaxy line of product.
+With the Stream To feature in the player, users can also control which device they can stream their videos to.

 The salient features of DivX Player are:

 - It supports video up to 4K.

 - It supports multi-language subtitles and easy switching between the subtitles.

 - It supports multiple audio tracks.

 - Smooth FF/RW allows quick navigation to the desired scene.

 - It can access different scenes with just the push of a button.

 - Can stream videos, music, and photos to any DLNA-compatible device.